Towards Green Automated Machine Learning: Status Quo and Future Directions: Introduction

 To fully cover the carbon emissions produced through a single published AutoML paper, one has to consider the whole production chain, starting with the generation and storage of data, the computational effort and memory needed during the development of the according AutoML system and also the final benchmark.
 Usually, most of the carbon emission is caused by the AutoML process, namely the evaluations of ML pipelines and the storage of the intermediate results of the search process, which is why we mostly focus on this part throughout the paper.

 However, we would like to stress that papers with a large environmental footprint are not necessarily to be doomed (this will be discussed in more detail later on).
-What is important, instead, is to carefully trade off cost versus benefit.
-For example, a paper investing many resources in creating a benchmark, which then allows other researchers to save resources on their papers, offers a much larger benefit than a paper investing the same resources in evaluating a method that only grants a $0.001\%$ improvement compared to SOTA methods.
+What is important, instead, is to carefully trade-off cost versus benefit.
+For example, a paper investing many resources in creating a benchmark, which then allows other researchers to save resources on their papers, might offer a much larger benefit than a paper investing the same resources in evaluating a method that only grants a $0.001\%$ improvement compared to SOTA methods.

-The general problem is not exclusive to AutoML, but similarly applies to many other AI-related fields, in particular deep learning due to its ever increasing architectures \citep{benderGMS21,patterson2022carbon}.
+The general problem is not exclusive to AutoML but similarly applies to many other AI-related fields, in particular deep learning due to its ever-increasing architectures \citep{benderGMS21,patterson2022carbon}.
 Lately, there has been a growing interest in being more environmentally friendly in the whole field of AI.
 While AI \textit{for} sustainability is quite commonly known, sustainability \textit{of} AI has long been less of a concern.
 In 2019, \citet{schwartz2019green} introduced the notion of Green AI, advocating to consider the energy efficiency of AI algorithms during their development.
 Additionally, they propose to attach relevant information, such as the elapsed runtime of all experiments or carbon emissions to every AI paper published.
-Similarly, \citet{van2021sustainable} campaigns for more work on sustainability \textit{of} AI, especially economic, social and environmental sustainability.
-Even large tech companies such as Google advocate for the consideration of the \COe footprint as part of papers and corresponding transparency about it \cite{patterson2022carbon}.
+Similarly, \citet{van2021sustainable} campaigns for more work on sustainability \textit{of} AI, especially economic, social, and environmental sustainability.
+Even large tech companies such as Google advocate for the consideration of the \COe{} footprint as part of papers and corresponding transparency about it \citep{patterson2022carbon}.